Definition of IPO

 Investing in an IPO

-As an IPO is the primary exit strategy for the early investors, a company decides to go for it only after carefully analysis to determine that they can indeed raise the highest possible capital through it.
-Therefore, initial public offering is made at a time when the future prospects for the engagement are bright and many public investors will be interested in participating in the future growth.
+As an IPO is the primary exit strategy for the early investors, a company decides to go for it only after careful analysis to determine that they can indeed raise the highest possible capital through it.
+Therefore, an initial public offering is made at a time when the future prospects for the engagement are bright and many public investors will be interested in participating in future growth.
 Investors who receive the stock through an IPO get it at the IPO price which is typically lower than the market price it will start trading at.
 An IPO is said to be oversubscribed when more people demand shares than the number of share on offer.
-Getting a piece of an oversubscribed share is difficult of individual investors.
+Getting a piece of an oversubscribed share is difficult for individual investors.
 One needs to look at the process of underwriting to understand why.

 Underwriting is the process by which a company gets ready to raise capital via either debt or equity sale.
 When a company decides to go for an IPO, they approach an investment bank to function as an underwriter.
 Before the underwriting process can begin, the company must ensure that they have a professional management team in place to steer the company post going public.
 It also needs to obtain audited financial statements compliant with generally accepted accounting principles, establish anti-takeover defences such as poison pills, and put in place a corporate governance strategy with an independent board of directors and qualified officers.
 Further, it is imperative that the company takes advantage of market sentiments and avoids going public during an economic downturn.
 The company should be compliant with the regulations arising from Securities Contracts (Regulations) Act 1956, Companies Act 1956, Securities and Exchange Board of India Act 1992, and any other regulations framed under these statutes as well as any circular, clarifications, guidelines issued by the appropriate authority under the same.

 Once the agreement is reached on the deal, the lead investment bank/ underwriter puts together a draft application with all the pertinent details about the issue and company data like financial statements, management background, any legal problems, where the capital raised will be used, insider holdings and the proposed ticker symbol that the company will use at the stock exchange.
-This document is submitted to relevant regulatory body.
-Then, a cooling off period is proposed during which the regulatory body caries out due diligence and verifies that all the material information about the company has been duly submitted.
+This document is submitted to the relevant regulatory body.
+Then, a cooling-off period is proposed during which the regulatory body caries out due diligence and verifies that all the material information about the company has been duly submitted.
 Once this offering is approved, the date (“effective date”) on which the offer will be made to the public is set.

-During the cooling off period the underwriter puts together a red herring prospectus.
+During the cooling-off period the underwriter puts together a red herring prospectus.
 This is an initial prospectus and contains all the information about the company and the offer except the offer price and the effective date.
 This document is used by the underwriters and the company to market the company’s shares to public investors.
 Their aim is to build hype and interest in the issue.
-They would often put together a road show to court institutional investors and gauge the early demand for the shares.
+They would often put together a roadshow to court institutional investors and gauge the early demand for the shares.

 It is clear that the underwriters target institutional investors and not individual investors with the IPO.
 This is because an individual investor hardly has enough money to justify the offer.
-For this reason only a small percentage of the IPO allocation will be left for individual investor and such investors will have to, on an average, apply to many lucrative IPOs before one is actually allocated to them.
+For this reason, only a small percentage of the IPO allocation will be left for the individual investor and such investors will have to, on an average, apply to many lucrative IPOs before one is actually allocated to them.

 The lack of historical data makes evaluating the fundamentals of a previously unlisted company very tricky.
 The only information available to individual investors is the red herring prospectus.
 While one should look for the usual information used to evaluate any listed company, special attention must be paid to the management team that has been put in place and where the capital raised would be invested.
 It is a good idea to compare this information with how other listed companies in the domain allocate their funds.
 Further, the quality of the underwriters is a good indicator of the company’s prospects.
-Be more wary of offers backed only by smaller investment banks.
+Be warier of offers backed only by smaller investment banks.

 Looking at the share prices of newly listed companies, one usually finds a steep decline after a few months.
 This happens once the lock-up period associated with the offer expires.
-Lock-up period is the duration for which insiders like employees and officials of the company are not permitted to sell their shares.
+The lock-up period is the duration for which insiders like employees and officials of the company are not permitted to sell their shares.
 This period could vary from 3 months to 24 months based on the deal agreed with the underwriters.
-At the end of the lock-up period, most the insiders would try to book profit and the market will suddenly be flooded with shares putting a severe downward pressure on the stock price.
+At the end of the lock-up period, most the insiders would try to book profit and the market will suddenly be flooded with shares putting severe downward pressure on the stock price.
 This could be a good opportunity to buy some shares (based on company fundamentals) if one had missed out on the IPO.

 Flipping is the practice of selling the hot IPO stock at a high profit within the first few days of listing.
-While it is best to invest in a company with a long-term horizon, it is important to understand that this is a standard practice for many institutional investors.
+While it is best to invest in a company with a long-term horizon, it is important to understand that this is standard practice for many institutional investors.
 This results in the share price overheating in the first few days after listing.
 Usually, the prices would come down to their real value in a matter of weeks.
 Therefore, it is better to not invest in a newly listed company if one misses out on the IPO.
 Better wait for the shares to be undervalued at the end of the lock-up period.

 It is important to remember that underwriters are salespersons trying to push the price as high as possible.
-They would insist that this is a “once in a life time” opportunity – as the company will never be able to offer an IPO again.
+They would insist that this is a “once in a lifetime” opportunity – as the company will never be able to offer an IPO again.
 But as an investor one must be wary and know that most shares end up trading below the IPO price within a year of the offer.
 Of course, there will be few whose share price will keep on soaring.
 One has to identify these opportunities and buy IPOs only if they are a good investment and not just because it is an IPO.

 Spin-offs and tracking stocks

 Sometimes a company determines that a division would be worth more by itself, rather than as a part of a larger entity.
 In such a scenario, the company can decide to spin-off this division as a new company, and create tracking stocks for the new entity.
-For example, a company which is otherwise growing slowly may choose to spin-off a currently loss-making division with a high growth potential as a separate entity.
+For example, a company which is otherwise growing slowly may choose to spin-off a currently loss-making division with high growth potential as a separate entity.
 This will make raising funds for the new entity much easier than while it was part of the larger company.
 The parent company will typically stay on as the largest shareholder of the newly carved-out company.
-This strategy was seen in action when companies like Disney spun-off Internet companies during dotcom boom.
-Similar strategy was used by established telecom operators when wireless technology first came to fore.
+This strategy was seen in action when companies like Disney spun-off Internet companies during the dotcom boom.
+A similar strategy was used by established telecom operators when wireless technology first came to fore.